Matariki is a time for reflection and strengthening connections between people and te taiao.

 Pukapuka | Books

-Some great new books were released or updated last year, in preparation for our first public holiday celebrating Matariki.
+Some great new books were released or updated in the last few years, to support our public holiday celebrating Matariki.
 Here are a few suggestions, but let us know what your favourite pukapuka are to use with your students!

 Te Papa: Matariki Activity Book, free to download and available in te reo Māori or English